Dynamically Sampled Nonlocal Gradients for Stronger Adversarial Attacks: Experiments

 \subsubsection{Training}

-We decided to evaluate our attack on two of the strongest empirical defenses to date, adversarial training \cite{Athalye18, Madry2018, Useato2018} and TRADES \cite{Zhang19}.
-For adversarial training we used the fast FGSM-based adversarial training algorithm \cite{Wong2020}.
-In preliminary experiments on MNIST we observed that the loss surfaces of these models are not as convex as described in prior work \cite{Kurakin2018, Chan20} (see Figure \ref{fig:loss_landscape_fgsm_mnist}) compared to models trained with PGD-based adversarial training.
+We evaluated our attack on two of the strongest empirical defenses to date, adversarial training \cite{Athalye18Obfuscated,Madry2018,Useato2018} and TRADES \cite{Zhang19}.
+We additionally explore a defense based on restricting the hidden space of neural networks (HSR) \cite{Mustafa19}, that has shown to be robust against PGD but has proven to be ineffective against stronger attacks \cite{Croce2020}.
+For adversarial training we used the fast-FGSM-based adversarial training algorithm \cite{Wong2020}.
+In preliminary experiments on MNIST we observed that the loss surfaces of these models are not as convex as described in prior work \cite{Kurakin2018} (see Fig.~\ref{fig:loss_landscape_fgsm_cifar}) compared to models trained with PGD-based adversarial training.
 For comparison we additionally trained each model with the typically used PGD-based adversarial training \cite{Madry2018}.
-For TRADES we used the pre-trained model provided by the authors of the original paper \cite{Zhang19} for the MNIST and CIFAR10 datasets.

-For fast FGSM-based training we used the same hyperparameters as proposed in \cite{Wong2020}.
+To evaluate the methods proposed in \cite{Zhang19} and \cite{Mustafa19} we used the pre-trained models provided by the authors.
+For fast-FGSM-based training we used the same hyperparameters as proposed in \cite{Wong2020}.
 For PGD-based training we used $7$ steps and a step size of $1/4$ $\epsilon$ \cite{Madry2018}.
 All self-trained networks were trained and evaluated $5$ times using stochastic gradient descent with the Adam optimizer ($\beta_{1} = 0.9$, $\beta_{2} = 0.999$) \cite{Kingma14}.
-We used a cyclical learning rate schedule \cite{Smith2017} which has been successfully used for adversarial training in prior work \cite{Wong2020}.
-Thereby, the learning rate $\lambda$ is linearly increased up to its maximum $\Lambda$ over the first $2/5$ epochs and then decreased to zero over the remaining epochs.
+We used a cyclical learning rate schedule \cite{Smith2017}, which has been successfully used for adversarial training in prior work \cite{Wong2020}.
+Thereby, the learning rate $\lambda$ was linearly increased up to its maximum $\Lambda$ over the first $2/5$ epochs and then decreased to zero over the remaining epochs.
 The maximum learning rate $\Lambda$ was estimated by increasing the learning rate of each individual network for a few epochs until the training loss diverged \cite{Wong2020}.
-All models were optimized for $100$ epochs, which was sufficient for convergence, and the checkpoint with the lowest adversarial validation loss was chosen for testing.
+All models were optimized for $100$ epochs, which was sufficient for convergence.
+The checkpoint with the lowest adversarial validation loss was chosen for testing.